unjs/giget/README.md

 ✔ Multi-provider support (GitHub, GitLab, and Bitbucket).

-✔ Super cloning using tarball gzip without depending on local `git` and `tar` commands or downloading history.
+✔ Fast cloning using tarball gzip without depending on local `git` and `tar` commands or downloading history.

 ✔ Works online to clone latest version with offline fallback.